timmyreilly/draco/doc/howto/Register-Extension.md

 ```

 * Copy ***ExtensionVersionId*** from the *model* section
-* The ExtensionId and ExtensionName should be unchanged

 ## Create echo extension execution profile

-Each extension also need an execution profile to be set for the version.
+Each extension also needs an execution profile to be set for each version of an extension.
 For the echo extension, this will set a default execution model for the extention to be synchronous.

 **TODO** Replace with link to other execution models

-* Replace address with your DNS or IP address
+* Replace {{extmgmt_url}} with the extension management URL from the the setup scripts (sames as above).
 * Replace {{extension_id}}
 * Replace {{extension_version_id}}
-* Replace ***ExtensionExecutionUrl***  - This is your complete URL to call your extension.
-In the case of this echo extension it should be http://**echo svc public ip**/echo.
+* Replace ***ExtensionIP*** as follows:
+  - Retrieve the `EXTERNAL-IP` value of the Echo extension using `kubectl get svc'.

 ```json
 API Request